Toledo777/Coding-League/retrospective.md

     - Getting all the apis related to users working.

 ## What didn't go well
+- Robert
+    - Have caching disabled when in development environment (reverted the addition to investigate an issue.
+Didn't have time re-implementing it)
 - Gabriel
     - Using the original dual-slider component I installed for selecting a difficulty range
     - After switching to the actually usable component, hooking it up to the search results, but we got it eventually